 2. meet the requirements for admission to the particular module (see Annex),

-(2) 1Unless the documents required for admission as specified in Paragraph 1 have been submitted at an earlier stage they must be enclosed with the request or submitted by the deadline set by the Examination Committee.
-2The Examination Office will ensure that students do not exceed the permissible number of resits.
+(2) 1Unless the documents required for admission as specified in Paragraph 1 have been submitted at an earlier stage, they must be enclosed with the request or submitted by the deadline set by the Examination Committee.
+2The Examination Office will ensure that students do not exceed the permitted number of retake examinations.

-(3) 1If the module overview contained in the Annex to these regulations states that a module requires the student’s physical attendance, regular attendance of the required classes will be a criterion for admission to the module examination.
-2Regular attendance means that a student has been absent for no more than a third of the period in which physical attendance is required.
-3In the case of a longer absence due to circumstances beyond the student’s control, he/she may be admitted to the examination subject to certain conditions.
-4A satisfactory explanation for the absence must be provided to the responsible lecturer and, in the case of absence due to illness, a medical certificate must be submitted as stipulated in Section 16 Paragraph 2 Sentence 2.
-5The conditions will be determined by the lecturer responsible for teaching the course missed and must be reasonable and appropriate to document that the student caught up on the subject material missed.
+(3) 1If the module overview contained in the Annex to these regulations states that a module requires physical attendance, regular attendance of the required classes will be a requirement for admission to the module examination.
+2Regular attendance means that a student has been absent for no more than a third of the sessions in which physical attendance is required.
+3In the case of a longer absence due to circumstances beyond the student’s control, the student may be admitted to the examination under certain conditions.
+4A satisfactory explanation for the absence must be provided to the responsible lecturer and, in the case of absence due to illness, a medical certificate must be submitted as stipulated in Section 16, Paragraph 2, Sentence 2.
+5The conditions will be determined by the lecturer responsible for teaching the course that was missed and must be reasonable and appropriate to document that the student caught up on the subject material missed.

 (4) 1The Examination Committee will decide whether the student should be admitted to the examination.
 2The Examination Committee may assign this task to the Examination Office.
 3In cases of doubt, the decision will rest with the Examination Committee.